Tag Archives: truth

 Slander is a hard infection to beat

 It is acutely painful to be slandered, and pastors and ministry leaders are particularly easy targets.
 An acquaintance recently attended a church meeting at which 20+ pages of anonymous criticism of them was distributed but nothing from other people who had submitted glowing praise.
-Another was subjected to a secret collection of hearsay about their interactions in the office and was demoted even though the investigation was never concluded.
-If you have been an influencer or manager for a while, you have likely had someone publicly attack your character based upon some action or word they misconstrued or based upon their perception of something you did.
+It is easy to be targeted in the office, too.
+Another friend was subjected to a secret collection of hearsay about their interactions at work and was demoted even though the investigation was never concluded.
+If you have been an influencer or manager for a while, you have likely had someone publicly attack your character based upon some action or word they misconstrued or based upon their unconfirmed perception of something you did.
 It can be devastating.

+Slander often hides behind the facade of “constructive criticism” or “accountability.”
 Noting someone’s unhealthy behavior, as you see it, is part of sorting out relationships.
 Questioning the value or validity of someone’s judgment or methods is part of improving a mission.
 Everyone needs feedback and probably needs to be saved from their worst traits, at times.
-We all deserve the respect to receive such words of “constructive criticism” within a trusting relationship — and we all need to stay open to those words, even when the process is imperfect.
-But character assassination is quite a another thing.
-If you watched the State of the Union address and listened to the aftermath, you probably felt, like I did, the country seems to be simmering in slander.
+We all deserve the respect to receive constructive criticism within a trusting relationship — and we all need to stay open to those words, even when the process is imperfect.
+Character assassination is quite a another thing.
+If you watched the 2022 State of the Union address and listened to the aftermath, you probably feel like the country is simmering in slander, like I do.
 The political arena, social media, workplaces, associations, marriages all seem ready to boil.

 The last place in the Bible where slander is directly mentioned directly is 1 Peter 3, where he teaches: